 Erosion, sediment and dust control

 Any site works must be completed in accordance with RITS and an approved erosion and sediment control plan (ESCP).
 During the period of earthworks and reinstatement no run-off, silt, sediment, dust or other materials must be permitted to discharge off-site that could damage or disturb neighbouring properties, public roads, drains or waterways.
-This must be achieved by installing and maintaining appropriate erosion, sediment and dust controls in accordance with the Regional Council guidelines, A guideline is available to assist in the preparation of erosion and sediment control plans.
+This must be achieved by installing and maintaining appropriate erosion, sediment and dust controls in accordance with the Regional Council guidelines, and any specific consent requirements.
+A guideline is available to assist in the preparation of erosion and sediment control plans.

 Control of dust must be in accordance with the MfE (2016).